apache/yunikorn-core/docs/developer-guide.md

 The scheduler core, this repository build, by itself does not provide a functional scheduler.
 It just builds the core scheduler functionality without any resource managers or shims.
 A functional scheduler must have at least one resource manager that registers.

-### Dependencies
-The dependencies in the project are managed using [go modules](https://blog.golang.org/using-go-modules).

-Prerequisite:
-- Go 1.11+

 ### Build steps
 The core component contains two command line tools: the `simplescheduler` and the `schedulerclient`.